Ferrari 250 GT Short Wheelbase - The Autobiography of 2119 GT

 The fourth book in the Great Cars Series

 • The full story of the 1960 Goodwood Tourist Trophy, which Stirling Moss won by two laps; the great man’s recollections are included.

 • The car’s seven other races, which brought five more wins, two for Moss in 1960 (including a trip to the Bahamas) and three for Mike Parkes in 1961.

 • The personalities behind the car and the parts they played in its story: Rob Walker, Dick Wilkins, Colonel Ronnie Hoare and Tommy Sopwith.

 • The life of 2119 GT after its period competition, including insight from current owner Ross Brawn, who was Ferrari’s technical director in the period when Michael Schumacher became Formula 1 World Champion five times.

 • Over 250 period photographs, many previously unpublished in previous Ferrari books, supported by a portfolio of specially commissioned studio photography.

-Standard edition signed by Doug Nye
+Standard edition signed by the author, Doug Nye

 ‘An extremely comprehensive and beautifully produced life story of a very significant vehicle.
 The SWB Ferrari one is further boosted by the insights of Ross Brawn, the car’s new owner’.
 Gordon Cruickshank.'
 Motorsport Magazine